-Data Source and Calculation: The average voter participation rate will be an average of voter turnout for the last 4 most recent federal elections..
-The datasource for the voter turnout data will be taken from the statewide voter registration and election processing systems.
+Data Source and Calculation: The average voter participation rate will be the average of voter turnout for the past 4 most recent federal elections..
+The data source for the voter turnout data will be taken from the statewide voter registration and election processing systems.

-• Increase the number of eligible citizens who register to vote in elections
+· Increase the number of eligible citizens who register to vote in elections